Salers cheese

-Salers de Buron Traditional is only made in stone huts (called burons in the Auvergne) in the summer months with milk exclusively from the Salers cow.
+Salers de Buron Traditional is only made in stone huts (called burons in the Cantal) in the summer months with milk exclusively from the Salers cow.
 It must also be made in the traditional wooden gerle.
-It is best eaten between September and March, after an ageing time of nine months, but it is also excellent all year round.

 History

 Salers has been produced since ancient times.
 It is estimated to have been produced in this region for at least 2,000 years.
 Salers came to prominence when the Maréchal de Senneterre served it at the table of Louis XIV of France.
 Senneterre is also responsible for the introduction of Saint-Nectaire and Cantal.
 Salers has benefited from the Appellation d'origine contrôlée (AOC) since 1961.

 Traditional Salers producers are becoming increasingly rare, with fewer than 100 farmhouse producers remaining today.
 1,112 tonnes were produced in 1998 (+15.1% since 1996); all was made in local farms from unpasteurized milk.

 Similar to Cantal

 Salers is similar to Cantal cheese, which is produced from the same cows' milk when they are fed on hay during the remaining months of the year.